databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/10-map-functions/map-delete.md

 | `<keyN>`  | The KEY to be omitted from the returned MAP. |

 :::note
-- The type of the key expression must match the type of the map’s key.
+- The types of the key expressions and the keys in the map must be the same.
-- Key values that are not found in the map are ignored.
+- Key values not found in the map will be ignored.
 :::

 ## Return Type